 Washington state has enacted legislation to end prison gerrymandering.
-It is one of ten states that will count incarcerated people at home for redistricting purposes in the 2020 redistricting cycle.
+It is among the growing list of states that count incarcerated people at home for redistricting purposes.

 Washington - Campaign Archive

 - Organizations in Washington State

 - More information

 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
 Using these counts to draw state and county legislative districts enhances the weight of a vote cast by people who live near prisons at the expense of everyone else in the state or county.